 - If for any reason you change your initial placement, you must give the new information to Sue Couture right away.

-Placements at all sites except Greenvale Park Elementary, the Northfield Area Learning Center and St. Dominic’s will necessitate having some kind of transportation other than walking.
-We will send a list of names to the Parking Office once assignments have been confirmed.
-The Parking Office requires that you complete their application form if you plan to have a car on campus.
-You also can arrange a ride to Northfield Schools that are not within walking distance through Van-GO:
+Placements at all sites except Greenvale Park Elementary, the Northfield Area Learning Center and St. Dominic School will necessitate having some kind of transportation other than walking.
+This includes Farmington Schools.
+The Parking Office requires that you complete their application form on the St. Olaf website if you plan to have a car on campus.
+You also can arrange a ride to Northfield Schools that are not within walking distance through:

 Please wear your name tag every time you are in the schools for your field experience.
 This will help identify you as a St. Olaf Education Student.
 You will keep your name tag and use it for all your field experiences throughout the teacher education program.
 There is $1.00 fee to replace your name tag.